kolergy/agent_bean/README.md

 ## Current limitations:
-- When modifying the settings fil whlie the model is running, it needs to be re-uploaded for the changes to take effects
+- When modifying the settings file whlie the model is running, it needs to be re-uploaded for the changes to take effects
 - It is not yet able to write to files
 - Load on 4 or 8 bit loading works except for GPTQ or GGML quantized models!? (they use a different proces for loading that needs to be implemented)
 - Imprecise memory estimation for models